endurantgames/cosmiclegends/src/classes/paragon.md

 ### Volume 2 Abilities

-At the start of Volume 2, choose an ability from this list or the Volume 1 Paragon ability list.
+At the start of Volume 2, choose an Ability from this list or the Volume 1 Paragon ability list.

 ::::: {.ability-list .v2 } ::::::::::
 Never-Ending Battle